The Barn Nursery

 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

 We offer day care and nursery education places for children from 0 to school age.
-Regular trips out - Beach and Woodland projects We have our own 8 seater transport so use this to take the children out as often as possible.
+Regular trips out - Beach and Woodland projects We have our own 8 and 17 seater transport so use these to take the children out as often as possible.
 Safe enclosed outdoor play area and separate decked play area for under 2's; use of school playing field.
 Very low staff turnover - mature, qualified workforce.
 EYP leader.
 Small family run setting Flexible provision.
-Sports 4 Tots and violin lessons every week included in fees (no additional cost).
+Sports 4 Tots and dance lessons every week included in fees (no additional cost).

 Who to contact

 Higher Tregenna Road

 Table of costs Amount Cost Type from 35.00 per day (3 & 4 years) 8.30-5.30 Per Child 3 hour sessions £13.00 (3 & 4) £15 (2 yrs) 9-3 short day from £25 (3 & 4 years)

 - We charge differing rates for babies (under 2) , 2 - 3 year olds and 3 & 4 year olds.
 Please e-mail or call for further prices